 - Arguing the case before sitting judges or experienced trial

 - Effective use of courtroom technology in the pretrial and trial stages, including comprehensive training on TrialDirector Software

 - Practicing professional decorum

 In the first term of the program, a three-credit hour Pretrial I course reveals to the students all initial attributes of trial practice.
 The course requires a complete "work-up" of an actual case, including interviews with parties and non-parties, discovery, depositions, and thorough preparation and argument for or against summary judgment.

 The second-semester course, a two-credit hour Pretrial II class emphasizes oral skills through both taking and defending comprehensive depositions.
 The students also prepare and participate in a facilitative mediation program designed to fully familiarize them with alternative dispute resolution procedures and practices.
 Finally, students work on opening and closing skills for the trials they will conduct in the second year of the program.

 In the second year of the program, students take Civil Trial I, a three-credit hour course, which requires students to prepare or defend a civil case from the beginning of the dispute through trial before a civil jury.
 Sitting judges preside during trial either at the Law College Moot Courtroom or in courtrooms in the local community.

 In the final semester of the program, students take Criminal Trial II, a three-credit hour course involving an actual criminal matter.
 Again, students are required to work on the case from the start of the alleged event through a complete trial before a jury at the end of the semester.
 All aspects of criminal trial procedure are undertaken by the students, with experienced trial lawyers and skilled judges participating throughout the course.
-Arraignments and preliminary examinations are conducted before appropriate court officials and are transcribed.
+A preliminary examination hearing is conducted before appropriate court officials and is transcribed.
 Students are required to conduct their trials based on the development case with the record they have created.